Homotopy groups of spheres

-The question of computing the homotopy group π_{n+k}(S^{n}) for positive k turned out to be a central question in algebraic topology that has contributed to development of many of its fundamental techniques and has served as a stimulating focus of research.
-One of the main discoveries is that the homotopy groups π_{n+k}(S^{n}) are independent of n for n ≥ k + 2.
-These are called the stable homotopy groups of spheres and have been computed for values of k up to 90.
-The stable homotopy groups form the coefficient ring of an extraordinary cohomology theory, called stable cohomotopy theory.
-The unstable homotopy groups (for n < k + 2) are more erratic; nevertheless, they have been tabulated for k < 20.
-Most modern computations use spectral sequences, a technique first applied to homotopy groups of spheres by Jean-Pierre Serre.
-Several important patterns have been established, yet much remains unknown and unexplained.
+The problem of computing the groups π_{n+k}(S^{n}) for positive k is very difficult and of central importance to the field of algebraic topology, and as such has motivated the development of many fundamental tools and techniques.
+One early important result is the Freudenthal suspension theorem, which states that π_{n+k}(S^{n}) is independent of n for n ≥ k + 2.
+These groups, known as the stable homotopy groups of spheres, can be studied using the tools of stable homotopy theory and are completely known for values of k up to 90..
+The groups in the unstable range n < k + 2 are less accessible, but have been tabulated at least for all k < 19.

 Background

 The study of homotopy groups of spheres builds on a great deal of background material, here briefly reviewed.
 Algebraic topology provides the larger context, itself built on topology and abstract algebra, with homotopy groups as a basic example.